microsoft/vsts-ibm-websphere-extension/README.md

 The tasks provide two options to connect to IBM WebSphere Application Server:

 1. Connecting with an "IBM WebSphere" endpoint.
-    * This option is supported on Visual Studio Team Services and Team Foundation Server 2017.
+    * This option is supported on Azure DevOps and Team Foundation Server 2017.
 On Team Foundation Server 2015, please use other options to connect.

     ![IBM websphere Endpoint](images/websphere_endpoint.PNG)